rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/0-introduction.md

 We have tried to retain the brevity of the first edition.
 C is not a big language, and it is not well served by a big book.
-We have improved the exposition of critical features, such as pointers, that are central to C programming.
+We have improved the exposition of critical features, such as [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)), that are central to C programming.
 We have refined the original examples, and have added new examples in several chapters.
 For instance, the treatment of complicated declarations is augmented by programs that convert declarations into words and vice versa.
 As before, all examples have been tested directly from the text, which is in machine-readable form.

-[Appendix A](/docs/c-programming-language/book-notes/appendix-a-reference-manual), the reference manual, is not the standard, but our attempt to convey the essentials of the standard in a smaller space.
+- [Appendix A](/docs/c-programming-language/book-notes/appendix-a-reference-manual), the reference manual, is not the standard, but our attempt to convey the essentials of the standard in a smaller space.
 It is meant for easy comprehension by programmers, but not as a definition for compiler writers &#8212; that role properly belongs to the standard itself.
-[Appendix B](/docs/c-programming-language/book-notes/appendix-b-standard-library) is a summary of the facilities of the standard library.
+- [Appendix B](/docs/c-programming-language/book-notes/appendix-b-standard-library) is a summary of the facilities of the standard library.
 It too is meant for reference by programmers, not implementers.
-[Appendix C](/docs/c-programming-language/book-notes/appendix-c-summary-of-changes) is a concise summary of the changes from the original version.
+- [Appendix C](/docs/c-programming-language/book-notes/appendix-c-summary-of-changes) is a concise summary of the changes from the original version.

 As we said in the preface to the first edition, C "wears well as one's experience with it grows."
 With a decade more experience, we still feel that way.